Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Experiments

 \section{Experiments}

-Here we compare the accuracy of Split-Ensemble with baseline single model and ensemble methods in Section~\ref{ssec:accuracy}, and showcase the OOD detection performance on various datasets in Section~\ref{ssec:OOD}.
+In this section, we compare the OOD detection performance and the accuracy of Split-Ensemble against baseline single model and ensemble methods on various datasets in Section~\ref{ssec:OOD} and~\ref{ssec:accuracy} respectively.
 We provide ablation studies on the design choices of using OOD-aware target in subtask training and selecting MCT threshold for iterative splitting in Section~\ref{ssec:ablation}.
-Detailed experiment settings are available in Appendix~\ref{sec:implemen}.
+Detailed experiment settings are available in Appendix~\ref{sec:implemen}, and additional results in Appendix~\ref{ap:visualize}.